onflow/cadence/docs/language.md

    `T` is the type parameter for the object type.
    A type argument for the parameter must be provided explicitly.
    The type argument must be a reference to any type (`&Any`; `Any` is the supertype of all types).
-   It must be possible top create the given reference type `T` for the stored /  borrowed object.
+   It must be possible to create the given reference type `T` for the stored /  borrowed object.
    If it is not, the function returns `nil`.
    The given type must not necessarily be exactly the same as the type of the borrowed object.